 It takes JPEG and PNG image sources and produces AVIF, JPEG XL, and WebP clones.

 The beauty of this approach is that it moots the need for exhaustive testing.
 Refract's quality stepping works by selecting the mid-point between moving min/max boundaries.
-Each answer you provide adjusts the range, allowing the final, perfect result to be discovered in just 5-10 steps instead of 100+.
+Similar to a binary search, each answer you provide halves the range of possibilities, allowing the final, perfect result to be discovered in just 5-10 steps instead of 100+.